Alton Farmers’ & Artisans’ Market Bylaws 2025

 9. It is the responsibility of individual vendors to maintain clean and healthful conditions within their assigned area.
 VENDORS WILL NOT BE PROVIDED ACCESS TO A TRASH DUMPSTER.
 Therefore, it is the responsibility of vendors to bag their trash to take with them and leave their area free of debris (including boxes and produce/product remnants).

-10. FEES: The daily rate is $12 per booth for Saturdays – to be paid on-site the day of the market.
+11. FEES: The daily rate is $12 per booth for Saturdays – to be paid on-site the day of the market.
 Please do not send daily fees through the mail or via Paypal.
 Please consider investing in the Market & committing to a full or half-season!
-The full-season rate for Saturdays is $150 (24 weeks), and the half-season rate for Saturdays is $80 (Either the first 12 weeks, or the last 12 weeks).
+The full-season rate for Saturdays is $150 (24 weeks), and the half-season rate for Saturdays is $80 (You may sign up for either the first 12 consecutive weeks or the last 12 consecutive weeks).
 Seasonal options are to be paid in full in a single installment.
+The daily rate for food trucks (any food service vehicle requiring more than 11’ of frontage) will be $25 per week, with no seasonal option.
 No refunds will be issued for rain-outs or unused weeks of a seasonal rate.
-Please write checks to “Alton Main Street”.
+Please write checks to “Alton Main Street” and mail to: Alton Main Street – 200 W. 3rd Street Suite 512 Alton, IL 62002

-13. Vendors who have purchased a full or half season will be assigned a permanent location.
-If the seasonal vendor has not arrived to set up by twenty minutes prior to the start of the market, the head farmer may assign another vendor to use the space for that week.
+14. Vendors who have purchased a full or half season will be assigned a permanent location.
+If a seasonal vendor has not arrived to set up by twenty minutes prior to the start of the market, the head farmer may assign another vendor to use the space for that week.

 16. Please do not smoke inside your booth (regular or electronic cigarettes).
 Vendors need to be in accordance with Illinois State Statute stating all state-licensed facilities are required to ban smoking inside their establishment and outside their facility at a minimum distance of 15 feet from ANY door and/or window that opens and/or ventilation intake.

-17. During the peak months of July and August only one free non-profit booth will be offered per week.
-The non-profit organizations will choose their peak week on a first-come first-served basis.
+17. During the peak months of June, July and August only one free non-profit booth will be offered per week.
+Non-profit organizations may choose their peak week on a first-come first-served basis.

-18. One free “Young Entrepreneur” booth will be offered per week.
-Participants may choose their week on a first-come-first served basis.
+18. “Young Entrepreneurs” will be offered free booth space at the market the first week they attend.
 This opportunity is open to any vendor under the age of 18 years old, who must be supervised by an adult.

 19. Voting rights on major decisions for the market will be a privilege of vendors who have paid for a full season or half season.
 Any decisions made in the off-season regarding the upcoming season will be voted on by vendors who have paid for a full or half season during the prior year.
 One vote will also be cast by the Executive Director, and in the event of a tie the deciding vote will be cast by the Alton Main Street Board of Directors.

-20. Covid-19 vendor protocol will be attached as an addendum to the registration form and all vendors will be required to sign and agree to follow the recommendations within as per State guidelines.
+20. Covid-19 vendor protocol will be attached as an addendum to the registration form and all vendors will be required to agree to follow the recommendations within as per State guidelines.

 The complete Illinois regulatory guidelines for foods often found at farmers markets can be found here: